|Ordered||7 Aug 1939|

 At 21.35 hours, the boat was surprised by a Avenger/Wildcat team (VC-1 USN) from USS Card in the Central Atlantic.
 The aircraft made several strafing runs and one depth charge apparently exploded directly under the boat.
 The II.WO Oblt Kurt Schütze and Mtrgfr Erich Lorenz were killed and MechGfr Heinz Nitsch died of wounds during the night.
 The commander and FzS Pfaff were seriously and the I.WO and five ratings were slightly wounded.
 U-117 was ordered to meet U-66 three days later for medical assistance und to transfer a WO as replacement.
 (Sources: Ritschel)

 21 Mar 1944

 British patrol boats attacked U-66 after she sank the British tanker Matadian.
 The boat bottomed out on the muddy seabed before escaping.
 (Sources: Blair, vol 2, page 546)

 3 recorded attacks on this boat.

 General notes on this boat

 20 Jan 1943.
-On 20 January, 1943 this boat landed espionage agent Jean Lallart on the coast of Mauritania near Cape Blanc.
-Lallart and the two crewmen who rowed him ashore (Bootsmaat Wagner and Matrosenobergefreiter Daschkey) were immediately captured by the French.
-After waiting in vain for over 13 hours for the crewmen to return, Kptlt.
-Markworth was forced to abandon his crewmen to whatever fate they had suffered.
-Ten days later Markworth learned of the capture of his men.
+On 20 January 1943 this boat landed espionage agent Jean Lallart on the coast of Mauritania near Cape Blanc.
+Lallart and the two men who rowed him ashore (Bootsmaat Wagner and Matrosenobergefreiter Daschkey) were immediately captured by the French.
+After waiting in vain for over 13 hours for his men to return, Kptlt.
+Markworth was forced to abandon them to whatever fate they had suffered.
+He learned of the their capture ten days later.